fossabot/obsei/index.md

 ## How to use

-Expend following steps and run your first workflow -
+Click on following steps and run your first workflow -

 <details><summary><b>Step 1: Prerequisite</b></summary>